ClareJolly/advent-of-code-2022/README.md

 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄

+## Setup and running code

+### CLI

+- `yarn`

+- run `npm link`

+- create .env file and add the `AOC_SESSION` variable - can be found by logging into the adventofcode website, then checking cookies for the session cookie and copy the value

+- `aoc init` - then pass in the year and day to fetch the challenge details from the website and save to markdown and prepare template files

+🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄

+### Running a days files

+`yarn day -d 01` will run the day 1 files. will default to using the real input data (rather than test).
+Can pass the `-t` flag for test data - or `-r `for real input data

+🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄 🎄

 ## The Story

 Santa's reindeer typically eat regular reindeer food, but they need a lot of magical energy to deliver presents on Christmas.
 For that, their favorite snack is a special type of star ⭐ fruit that only grows deep in the jungle.
 The Elves have brought you on their annual expedition to the grove where the fruit grows.